spookysalsa/medermade.github.io/week-3/challenges/5-format-address/README.md

 # U1.W3: Define a method that returns a formatted address

 ## Learning Competencies
-- Define a method that accepts arguments
+- Define a method that accepts and uses arguments
-- Use arguments in a method
+- Apply string, array, hash, and/or enumerable methods

 ## Summary
 Create a method called `make_address` that accepts parameters for the `street`, `city` , `state`, and `zip`  and returns a single address string.